tmthyln/deepminesweeper/README.md

 - if there's not a number underneath (adjacent to 0 mines), then the entire connected component is revealed for you

 ## Learning Models
+- train an imitation learner that plays like a person
 - learn a reinforcement algorithm that plays the game and develops a sense of the logic
 - train a reinforcement GAN to learn to play the game better in worse conditions
-  - discriminator plays the game
+  - discriminator plays the game (maximizes reward)
-  - generator produces difficult game boards
+  - generator produces difficult game boards (minimizes discriminator's reward **and** number of mines)

 ### RL Agent
 Input: masks containing environment states
 - visibility matrix: whether each cell is {BLOCKED, INVISIBLE_MINE, VISIBLE_MINE, INVISIBLE_BLANK, VISIBLE_BLANK}
 - proximity matrix: how many mines are in the vicinity of each cell

-Output: coordinates of cell to open
+Output: (normalized) coordinates of cell to open

 Metrics: knowledge of the board state, completion/percentage of cells opened, negative for opening mines
 - reward of participation: OoS (open over sites)